Prologue

 “To your health,” I finish, lifting my shot glass.

-“You speak Russian?”
-Aleksandr asks in English, thankfully.
+“You speak Russian?” he asks in English, thankfully.

-“No, but one of my father’s best friends is Russian, so I can pick up a lot of words and phrases.”
+“No, but one of my father’s best friends is Russian, so I’ve heard the toast many times.”

-No reason to mention that I had broken up with Arkady Stepurin, the son of dad’s aforementioned best friend, a few weeks before making the decision to become a traveling nurse and get the hell out of California.
-It’s much simpler to reference dad’s connection instead.
+No reason to mention my break-up with Arkady Stepurin, the son of Dad’s aforementioned friend.
+Leaving Arkady behind was a huge catalyst for my decision to become a traveling nurse and get the hell out of California.

-Despite coming up through the USA hockey system, and playing in the NCAA after that, Dad has friends in every league and every country.
-He and former Anaheim defenseman (now assistant coach) Igor Stepurin became close quickly.
+Since coming up through the USA hockey system, and playing in the NCAA after that, Dad has friends in every league and every country.
+He and former Anaheim defenseman (now assistant coach) Igor Stepurin grew close fast.

 As their bromance blossomed, Mom and Anna, Igor’s wife, were thrown together whether they liked it or not.
-But Mom is an opportunist—in the best way possible—and she roped Anna into being the “face” of multiple Healthy Girl advertising campaigns.
-That business relationship helped seal their friendship.
+But Mom is an opportunist—in the best way possible—and roped Anna into being the face of multiple advertising campaigns.
+The business relationship helped seal their friendship.

 When we moved to our current house, Igor and Anna bought the place next door the day it went on the market.
 The Stepurin family and ours are intertwined in so many ways.